-The ISL will run alongside the 2018-19 season of the I-League, and both domestic and foreign players have had to make the choice between both the top tier football leagues of India.
+After the curtain raiser on the 20th of October, the sixth edition of the ISL will run in tandem with the 13th edition of the I-League, creating an indifferent situation for the players involved.
+In recent seasons, domestic as well as foreign players have had to make a choice between the pair of top tier football leagues in India, deviating from the previous format of inter-tournament loans.
 Also, there will be a major change in the way matches have been played in the ISL previously.

-Like the previous edition of 2017-18, the new season will feature ten teams with changes in the management and of course, players.
-The ISL teams are ATK (Kolkata), Bengaluru FC, Chennaiyin FC, Delhi Dynamos, Goa FC, Jamshedpur FC, Kerala Blasters, Mumbai City FC, NorthEast United and Pune City FC.
+The new season will feature ten teams and most of the contesting sides have undergone wholesale changes with regard to backroom staff as well as the players.
+The ISL teams for the 2019/20 edition of the tournament are ATK (Kolkata), Bengaluru FC, Chennaiyin FC, Hyderabad FC, Goa FC, Jamshedpur FC, Kerala Blasters, Mumbai City FC, NorthEast United and Odisha FC.

 Keep following this page for updates on ISL Today's Matches.